coolstar/repoproxy/README.md

 ## Adding packages to the whitelist

 **To whitelist individual packages:**

-Via Spreadsheet:
-  1. Join the jailbreak discord
-  2. Ask for one of the volunteers there to add your package to https://docs.google.com/spreadsheets/d/10cLGau96ptKSjRcPg5tuyuIp5ZoLrlwgQVjypqY_Wsc/edit#gid=0
-  3. Wait for the closest weekend for the whitelist here to be updated

-Via TweakCompatible:
-  1. Submit it to TweakCompatible
-  2. Wait for the weekend for the spreadsheet & whitelist here to be automatically updated

 Via BigBoss:
   1. Submit an update or new package on/after April 3, 2015